 The normal load for SOU faculty is 15 hours per quarter (12 hours of teaching and 3 of advising); released time from teaching duties is granted in increments of 3 or 4 quarter hours and must be approved by the department chair and school dean.

 Establishment of an Account

-Once an award notice is received from an agency, or when approval is obtained from Finance &Administration for pre-award expenditures, the Business Services Fiscal Officer will establish an account ("Index Code") on the on-line Financial Information System (FIS).
+Once an award notice is received from an agency, or when approval is obtained from Finance &Administration for pre-award expenditures, the Business Services Accounting Manager will establish an account ("Index Code") on the on-line Financial Information System (FIS).
 State of Oregon purchasing rules and procedures apply to all funds administered by the university, including grants and contracts.
 These are summarized in the "Orientation to Business Services" packet.
 In addition, special procedures must be followed for grants for some transactions.

 The Banner FIS grants module provides on-line fund data, which the Project Director may view.
 The Project Director is responsible for reviewing the account status periodically to a) determine conformance with the established plan of the project; b) ensure that all applicable state, federal, and funding agency regulations are followed; and c) avoid cost overruns.
 Departments are financially responsible for cost overruns or audit disallowances on grants.

 Under US Office of Management and Budget (OMB) Circular A-21 "Cost Principles for Educational Institutions," institutions receiving federal support must maintain supporting documentation of salaries and wages charged to federal grants.
 The Personnel Activity Reporting (PAR) system was designed to meet this purpose, as well as to serve as documentation of cost sharing effort on grants.
 Employees receiving salary from federal grants must complete a PAR quarterly, certifying that salaries charged to the federal grant are consistent with actual effort toward grant activities.